obsidianmd/obsidian-help/en/Extending Obsidian/Plugin security.md

 Instead, we rely on the help of the community to identify and report issues with plugins.

 - If you find any security flaws with a community plugin, create an issue on the plugin repository on GitHub.
-- If you suspect that a community plugin is malicious, report it to [[Help & Support#Contact Obsidian support|Obsidian support]], or by sending a DM to our moderators.
+- If you suspect that a community plugin is malicious, report it to [[Help and support#Contact Obsidian support|Obsidian support]], or by sending a DM to our moderators.